-Bethersden Primary School promotes, supports and encourages excellent practice in the teaching of Religious Education (RE).
-The agreed syllabus aims to ensure that all children:
+Bethersden Primary School promotes, supports and encourages excellent practice in the teaching of Religious Education (RE) to ensure that children

 - Develop understanding of concepts and mastery of skills to make sense of religion and belief, at an appropriate level of challenge for their age.
 From EYFS to KS2.

 - Develop positive and respectful attitudes and values and to reflect and relate their learning in RE to their own beliefs and experiences both presently and in the future.

 - Have the opportunity to learn that there are those who do not hold religious beliefs and have their own philosophical perspectives, and subject matter should facilitate integration and promotion of shared values whether they are religious or not.

 At Bethersden Primary School, we are committed to providing our children with an exciting, positive and safe learning environment, in which they have the opportunity to develop their knowledge and understanding of religions, to share their beliefs and experiences without fear of judgment or negativity, while contributing to their spiritual, moral social and cultural development.

 At Bethersden Primary School we follow the Kent Agreed Syllabus This syllabus presents pupils with exciting opportunities to learn about faith and culture in the wider world community, enabling them to explore key values that have been treasured by all religious traditions, regardless of religious belief or conviction.
 As part of ‘broad and balanced curriculum’ pupils have regular RE lessons and an annual whole school RE day.

 The principal aim of RE in the Kent Syllabus is: To engage pupils in systematic enquiry into significant human questions which religion and worldviews address, so that they can develop the understanding and skills needed to appreciate and appraise varied responses to these questions, as well as develop responses of their own